ryanbahniuk/sassaby/README.md

 ## Contributing

 Pull requests are welcome.
 If you add functionality, then please add unit tests to cover it.
-Continuous Integration is handled by [Travis](https://travis-ci.org/ryanbahniuk/sassafras "Travis")
+Continuous Integration is handled by [Travis](https://travis-ci.org/ryanbahniuk/sassafras "Travis").

 ## License